port-labs/port-docs/docs/build-your-software-catalog/customize-integrations/configure-data-model/setup-blueprint/properties/string.md

 The string property type can be used to store any text based data, for example:

-- Image tags;
+- Image tags
-- Variable keys;
+- Variable keys
-- Commit SHA;
+- Commit SHA
-- File names;
+- File names
-- etc.

-In this [live demo](https://demo.getport.io/services) example, we can see the `Language` string property. 🎬
+In this [live demo](https://demo.getport.io/service_catalog) example, we can see the `Language` string property. 🎬

 ## API definition